Lena Zavaroni: Health issues and death

 Zavaroni underwent drug treatments and received electroconvulsive therapy in an attempt to end her depression.
 She begged doctors to carry out neurosurgery on her to relieve her depression.
 Although the procedure would not cure her anorexia, she was desperate for it to proceed, threatening suicide if it did not (she also took a drug overdose).

 In September 1999, Zavaroni was admitted to University Hospital of Wales in Cardiff for the neurosurgical procedure.
 It took place on 7 September and was described as "pioneering".
 After the procedure, she appeared to be in satisfactory condition: after a week, she was "making telephone calls, cheerful and engaging in conversation", even asking her doctor if he thought there was any chance that she would get back on stage and sing again.
 However, three weeks after the operation, she contracted pneumonia, which saw her weight drop to less than 5 st. She died from bronchial pneumonia on 1 October.

-Although some reports said that the surgery was a lobotomy (also known as a leucotomy), the hospital said that it was not, and the treatment was intended for depression, rather than anorexia, as was rumoured at the time.
+It was reported that the surgery was a lobotomy (also known as a leucotomy), and the treatment was intended for depression, rather than anorexia, as was rumoured at the time.

 Her funeral took place at the Roman Catholic Church of St Augustine in Hoddesdon on 15 October 1999, and she was buried later that day at Hoddesdon Cemetery in Hertfordshire.